TWME-TW/DebugStickPro/README.md

 ### Support filtering specific BlockData:
  - You can filter specific BlockData in the config file.

+### Support for multiple languages.
+ - Automatically select translation files based on the player's language.
+> Translation files for each language need to be translated manually beforehand.
 ## Configuration:
 ### Configuration File:
 [config.yml](https://github.com/TWME-TW/DebugStickPro/blob/main/src/main/resources/config.yml)